 What is a Legal Virtual Assistant?

 A Legal Virtual Assistant is a Virtual Assistant with legal experience.
-Legal VAs have trained as legal executives and/or worked previously in solicitors and barristers practices.
+Legal Virtual Assistants have trained as legal executives and/or worked previously in solicitors and barristers practices.

 They are familiar with legal terminology and documentation (including pleadings), legal practice areas, and can draft legal documents and build legal briefs.